 You may have heard about TMJ, but what does it really mean, and how does it relate to orofacial pain?
 “TMJ” stands for the temporomandibular joint, or the jaw joint.
-This is the band of tissue that runs from your temple to your chin on either side of your face.
-Your TMJ allows you to move your mouth, making it essential for your dental, oral, and general wellbeing.
+Your TMJ allows you to move your mouth, making it essential for your dental, oral, and general well-being.
 If the TMJ becomes stretched, torn, misaligned, overused, or otherwise damaged, it can cause you to suffer from a temporomandibular disorder (TMD).
 Orofacial pain, which refers to any discomfort occurring in the mouth, jaw, or face, is a common symptom of TMD.
 This condition itself has a wide range of potential causes.
 TMJ disorders could arise from an injury, develop due to bruxism (teeth grinding), or come from a degenerative joint disease like arthritis, among other things.

-At MedCenter TMJ, our team of dedicated doctors and caring staff are here to help identify and treat TMD and other temporomandibular discomfort at our Houston practice.
+At MedCenter TMJ, our team has a dedicated doctor and caring staff to help identify and treat TMD and other temporomandibular discomfort.
 Read on to learn more about this condition and how we can assist you with it.

 Who Suffers From Temporomandibular Joint Pain?